wellwon/wellwon-app-es/docs/reference/01_DOMAIN_CREATION_GUIDE.md

 # Domain Creation Guide

-**TradeCore v0.5 - Complete Step-by-Step Reference**
+**WellWon Platform v1.0 - Complete Step-by-Step Reference**

+**Last Updated:** 2025-12-01

-This is the authoritative guide for creating new domains in TradeCore.
+This is the authoritative guide for creating new domains in WellWon.
 Follow this guide exactly to ensure consistency with existing architecture and best practices.

 ---